MitchGuth/theLocalExperience/README.md

 Brandon Humphries && Mitch Guth

 ## Copyright
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the <a url="https://github.com/MitchGuth/theLocalExperience/blob/master/LICENSE.txt">LICENSE.txt</a> file for details.